Fred Toettcher

-Fred (Toucher) Toettcher (born 1975) is a Marconi-winning sports radio talk show host on WBZ-FM in Boston, co-hosting "Toucher and Rich" with Rich Shertenlieb.
+Fred Toettcher (born January 16, 1975), also known as Fred Toucher, is an American radio personality with a sports radio talk show on WBZ-FM in Boston.
+Toettcher is the co-host of Toucher and Hardy with Rob "Hardy" Poole.
+He previously co-hosted The Toucher and Rich Show with Rich Shertenlieb from 2006 to 2023, winning a Marconi Award as Major Market Personality of the Year in 2016.
+Their 17-year partnership ended in November 2023 when Shertenlieb left the program.

-Biography
+Career

 A native of Detroit, Toettcher graduated from Rollins College in 1997.
 After graduating, he landed a job at a small radio station in Cumming, Georgia.
 In 1999, he started hosting nights on 99X in Atlanta and eventually worked his way to the morning show.
 In 2006, after leaving his show in Atlanta he and Rich Shertenlieb started The Toucher and Rich Show together on WBCN in Boston.
 In 2009, the show moved to 98.5 The Sports Hub.
 While initially thought to be moved to the station as a fill-in while the station tried to assemble a more sports-oriented program, The Toucher and Rich Show quickly rose to prominence and is considered to be one of the most popular radio shows in New England.
 In the 2018 fall Nielsen Audio ratings for Boston, the show took first place in the morning drive category with a 10.5 share.

 Though not necessarily considered a shock jock, Toettcher has been involved in a few controversies.
-In May 2005, he prodded a caller to tell listeners the ending to a recently released Harry Potter and the Half-Blood Prince.
+In May 2005, he prodded a caller to tell listeners the ending to the recently released movie Harry Potter and the Half-Blood Prince.
 In April 2010, he referred to overtly Christian quarterback Tim Tebow's NFL Draft party as "resembling a lily-white Nazi gathering".
 In October 2013, he hung up on Rick Pitino.
 In 2019, Toucher hung up on Carolina reporter Chip Alexander, claiming that he "just can't listen to a guy with a southern accent talk hockey."

 Toettcher occasionally feuded with John Dennis of former rival morning show Dennis and Callahan, who often called him a hipster and referred to Toettcher as "Fred Douchebag."
-Toettcher usually responded by mocking Dennis's age and citing the fact that The Toucher and Rich Show consistently beat Dennis and Callahan in Boston radio market ratings, usually by a substantial margin.
+Toettcher usually responded by mocking Dennis's age and noting that The Toucher and Rich Show consistently beat Dennis and Callahan in Boston radio market ratings, usually by a substantial margin.